-Eco has successfully completed over 100 projects in the Industrial, Production and Product Assembly environments.
-Combined, these projects have involved over 15 million square feet of total space.
-Our experience offers some critical insights and key learnings about energy efficient lighting projects in this type of facility.
+We have successfully completed over 100 projects in light and heavy manufacturing and assembly facilities.
+Combined, these projects have involved over 45 million square feet of total space.
+Our experience offers critical insights and key learnings about energy efficient lighting projects in these types of facilities.

 Incentives and Tax Credits

 The identification and qualification of federal, state and local tax incentives or utility company rebates can have a substantial impact on the financials of any project.
 Eco Engineering helps our manufacturing customers in the identification and administration of such incentives.
 Our engineering grade audits provide a comprehensive assessment of the kWh savings and specific technology systems that will be required to achieve rebate or tax credit qualification.
 Our designs incorporate these details to maximize energy savings and fulfill the full amount of available utility savings.

 The temperature variation in a manufacturing or production environment can be extreme.
 The impact of these temperature fluctuations and the potential micro-climates within any facility require careful consideration and appropriate use of specific lighting technologies.
 Eco Engineering has successfully completed lighting upgrade projects in facilities that operated at temperatures as low as -40°F. We have also worked in the extreme heat of a machine laden factory floor.
 The correct configurations are critical in these applications to ensure proper performance.
 What works at 95°F may not be appropriate at -40°F and energy efficiency will suffer.
 In most cases, the best solution is a combination of several types of fixtures within the same facility to achieve maximum energy savings and the proper light levels to do the work.
 Our experience shows that “one size fits all” does not apply to these facility types.

 Work Environment Issues